tarwn/lessthandot-hugo/blogs/content/posts/2011-12-16-continuous-delivery-project-making-mvcmusicstore.md

 	}
 }
 ```
 With these changes added, the next build errors direct me to the places that need to pass the extra argument.
-For the CheckoutController, I&#8217;ll use the public property exposed by the Controllerbase.
+For the CheckoutController, I'll use the public property exposed by the Controllerbase.
 For the AccountController I need to instantiate a MusicStoreEntities object to pass (or convert it to use ControllerBase), and for the others I can plug in their local storeDb variable.

 _Note: In my [implementation][5], I went ahead and converted all of my controllers over to the new ControllerBase.
 The downside of this method is that the more you convert, the more you have to test.
-Since I don&#8217;t have unit tests in place, this means a full manual regression test.
-On a larger project I would limit my changes only to the pieces I was planning on adding unit tests to and had time to manually regression test, but I would build my objects (like the ControllerBase) in such a way that the next conversions could take advantage and extend them when it&#8217;s their turn._
+Since I don't have unit tests in place, this means a full manual regression test.
+On a larger project I would limit my changes only to the pieces I was planning on adding unit tests to and had time to manually regression test, but I would build my objects (like the ControllerBase) in such a way that the next conversions could take advantage and extend them when it's their turn._

 ## Adding a Test Project

-After manually regression testing my changes to ensure they work, I&#8217;ll add the test project and create the first test class.
+After manually regression testing my changes to ensure they work, I'll add the test project and create the first test class.

-To get started, I&#8217;ll create the test project and use the package manager to get the RhinoMocks package.
+To get started, I'll create the test project and use the package manager to get the RhinoMocks package.
 This will allow me to mock some of the resources the controller requires.
 With the project and resuorces ready, I can create the first CheckoutController test.

 **MvcMusicStoreTests/Controllers/CheckoutController.cs**